-- In a bowl of a food processor fitted with a metal blade, pulse one-third of the confectioner's sugar with the almond flour, and the dark cocoa powder until a fine powder is formed.
-Transfer mixture to a mixing bowl and mix in the remaining confectioners sugar.
+- In a bowl of a food processor fitted with a metal blade, pulse the confectioner's sugar with the almond flour, and the dark cocoa powder until a fine powder is formed.
+Transfer mixture to a mixing bowl.
 Using a drum sieve, sift mixture three times into a large bowl.
 Set aside.

 - To make the meringue: In a bowl of a stand mixer fitted with a whisk attachment, whip whites and cream of tartar on medium speed until foamy.
 Gradually add granuated sugar.
 Once all the sugar is incorporated and the mixture is thick, scrap down the sides of the bowl, add the vanilla extract extract and black coloring and increase the speed to high, whipping until stiff, firm, glossy peaks form for atleast 10 minutes.